Eucile/sorrydave/README.md

 # Sorry, Dave

-#### Application to convert users input into different returns based on what numbers they include or if the value of their input is evenly divisible by 3  17 Aug 2018
+#### Application to convert user input into different returns based on what numbers they include or if the value of their input is evenly divisible by 3  17 Aug 2018

 #### By Krystal Foster